stashed/docs/docs/concepts/crds/backupconfiguration/index.md

 `spec.retryConfig` is an optional field the let users to specify a retry logic for failed backup.
 It has the following fields:

 - `spec.retryConfig.maxRetry` specifies the maximum number of times Stash should retry a failed backup.
-- `spec.retryConfig.delay` specify the amount of time to wait before retrying a failed backup.
+- `spec.retryConfig.delay` specifies the amount of time to wait before retrying a failed backup.
 You can specify the delay in the following format:
   - Seconds `30s`
   - Minutes `10m`
   - Hours  `1h`
-  - Combination of seconds, minutes hour 10m30s, `1h30m` etc.
+  - Combination of seconds, minutes, and hours `10m30s`, `1h30m`  etc.

   Stash does not support providing days (`d`) in the `delay` field.
 Use the equivalent hours instead.